paulgavrikov/visualkeras/paper.md

 Like the Layered View, the Graph View produces a Pillow `Image` object [@Clark2015] that can be displayed in Jupyter notebooks or saved to disk.

 # Usage Examples
-/*In this section, we provide examples of how to use visualkeras to visualize Keras models in different ways.
-The examples shown in Figure 1, Figure 2, Figure 3, and Figure 4 demonstrate the flexibility and customization options available in the package.
-The generated graphical visualizations can be displayed in Jupyter notebooks or saved as image files for use in publications or presentations.*/

 In this section, we provide examples of Keras model visualizations that were generated using visualkeras.
 The examples shown in Figure 1, Figure 2, Figure 3, and Figure 4 demonstrate the flexibility and customization options available in the package.
 Code snippets used to generate these examples are written in the visualkeras GitHub repository's [usage_examples.md file](https://github.com/paulgavrikov/visualkeras/blob/master/examples/usage_examples.md).
 Generated graphical visualizations can be displayed inline in Jupyter notebooks or saved as image files for use in publications or presentations.

 ## Layered View